ProdatoAnalytics/jrs-rest-java-client/README.md

 String edition = result.getEntity();
 ```
-# Bundles service
+###Bundles service
-Use the bundles service to get bundles of internalization properties for particular or default user’s locale as JSON.
-This can be done through an [anonymous session] (#anonymous-sessions).
+Use bundles service to get bundles of internalization properties for particular or default user’s locale as JSON.
-By default, the service uses the default system locale where the application was stared.
+By default service use default system locale where the application was stared.
-If a user specified locale at authentication, the service will use it as default locale.
+If user specified locale at authentication, the service will use it as default locale.
 To get all bundles for particular locale(foe example, "de") different from default locale and locale specified at authentication use the code below:
 ```java
 final Map<String, Map<String, String>> bundles = session